- nominated officers

 Working with local government

-Local Government Victoria (LGV) conducted an online feedback on personal interest returns in 2020.
+Local Government Victoria (LGV) conducted an online feedback project(opens in a new window) on personal interest returns in 2020.
 The project provides useful resources and explanations of the new rules and regulations.
 We will continue to work with LGV to ensure councils have more guidance about what should be in a summary.

 We are also finalising a compliance project on councillor interest returns.
 We will release a public report with the findings and recommendations.